(Updated: Tuesday, May 26, 2020)

 - The maximum daytime and overnight occupancy for short-term vacation rentals shall be up to a maximum of two persons per bedroom plus two additional persons per property, not to exceed 10 persons.
 New rental agreements shall not be entered into on a nightly or weekly basis, effective March 23.

 - On Wednesday, March 25, Miami-Dade County Mayor Carlos Gimenez issued Amendment 1 to Emergency Order 09-20 stating effective March 26, hotels and other commercial lodging establishments shall not accept any occupants, regardless of when reservations were made, or extend existing reservations, except for essential lodgers.

-By issue of the Miami-Dade County executive order, the beach in Sunny Isles Beach along with all County beaches, parks and recreational facilities will be closed effective Thursday, March 19, 2020, at 9 am.
+- By issue of the Miami-Dade County Emergency Order 06-20, the beach in Sunny Isles Beach along with all County beaches will be closed effective Thursday, March 19, 2020, at 9 am.
 Because the beach is owned by the State and managed by the County, the City of Sunny Isles Beach must adhere to and closely follow County guidelines on closures and restrictions.

 City Events, Programs & Activities

 Miami-Dade County Services